Immatrysomecoding/Interior-Shopping-Website/README.md

 5. Submit a pull request

 ## License
-This project is licensed under the [MIT License](LICENSE).
+Feel free to use xd

 ## Contact
-If you have any questions or feedback, please feel free to contact me at [your-email@example.com](mailto:your-email@example.com).
+Group 4/ IT/ 2021/ hcmus/ vn
+or pm me